prometheus/proposals/proposals/0055-stale-series-compaction.md

 ### Compacting Stale Series

-We will have a single thresholds to trigger stale series compaction, `R`, which is the ratio of stale series count to total series count.
+We will have a single threshold to trigger stale series compaction, `R`, which is the ratio of stale series count to total series count.
 It will be configurable and default to 0 (meaning stale series compaction is disabled).

 As soon as the ratio of stale series to total series reaches `R`, we trigger the stale series compaction that simply flushes these stale series into a block and removes it from the Head block (can be more than one block if the series crosses the block boundary).
 We skip WAL truncation and m-map files truncation at this stage and let the usual compaction cycle handle it.